Aerial Tour of Lisbon

 Portugal's Legendary Cascais Beach

 Cascais is a town lying on the Portuguese Atlantic coast immediately to the west of Portugal's capital city Lisbon, near the middle of the country's Atlantic coastline.
-It is the most popular beach area in Portugal and one of the finest such areas in Europe.
-Consider Deardrone used a DJI Mavic Pro drone to fly over this spectacular resort area, and the aerial views of the , colorful umbrellas, happy beach goers, and refreshing waters is not to be missed!
+It is the most popular beach area in Portugal and one of the finest on the European continent.
+Contributor Deardrone used a DJI Mavic Pro drone to fly over this spectacular resort area, and the aerial views of the colorful umbrellas, happy beach goers, and refreshing waters is not to be missed!

 Cabo de Roca: Portugal's Western Edge